 - Use your advocacy skills

 - Keep in mind: just because you may be at the table, doesn't mean you aren't on the menu

 - Take up space and demand your voice be heard

 - Ask yourself who isn't at the table?
 Why?

 - Be persistent!

 Roles of CIL's During our New Reality:

 - Convene

-- Assume a local leadership role
+- Lead: \assume a local leadership role

-- Navigation and negotiation
+- Navigate and negotiate

-- Collaboration
+- Collaborate

 - Plan

 - Transition

 - Amplify

-- Educate: consumers/participants/public
+- Educate consumers/participants/public

 - Demand accountability

 www.disasterstrategies.org